jenniferbe/slc-wait-time-and-list/README.md

 $ bundle install --without production
 $ rake db:setup db:migrate
 ```
-And then you should be able to run it on your local browser
+And then you can run it on your local browser
 ```sh
 $ rails s
 ```